rjriel/rhok-bad-date-serverless/doc/INSTALL.md

   * Query String : authorization

-### Authroized API's
+### Authorized API's

-All '/incident' API endpoints need to implement the request-authorizer at the Method REquest step.
+All '/incident' API endpoints need to implement the request-authorizer at the Method Request step.